 As a Global Workplace Analytics study reveals, two-thirds of employees would take advantage of the opportunity to work from home, and 36% said they’d rather telecommute than receive a raise.
 Sharing documents with cloud-based platforms will have increasingly positive impacts for between workers, managers, and even clients.

 For businesses moving with digital trends, digital signature services complete the paperless office model and Signority provides an affordable solution for seamless integration into your business process.
 A modern agile business means agile data, accessible from anywhere — even when it comes to connecting pen to paper — when every level of business is able to exchange signatures and data fluidly, companies can move forward at lightspeed.

 These days, technology is inflating the capacities and capabilities of businesses in a big way.
 And like a balloon set to rise, integrated technology promises a positive impact upon how far businesses can stretch their money.
 From cloud platforms to handheld apps, it’s no secret that businesses directly benefit from being more connected and more effective than ever.
 In coming years, we’ll see the best companies enjoying increased productivity, reduced costs, and a competitive advantage as a result of a move towards the paperless office.

 As environmental concerns stay top of mind, companies with the paperless office will enjoy a boost in their bottom line.
 Value-conscious consumers eager to change the world with their purchasing power are always happy to endorse the green company with the paperless office.
 Will your company catch the trend upwards?

 Looking to go paperless?
-Sign-up now and get free access to Signority’s Business Plan.
+Sign-up now and get a 14-day free trial to a Signority eSignature Plan.